-Hey Blog Family!
-Today we’re going over how to make $103,457 your first year blogging and our story of how we did it with our healthy living blog, Avocadu.com.
+Hey, blog family!
+Today we’re going over how to make $103,457 your first year blogging and our story of how we did it with our health and wellness blog, Avocadu.com.

 The first few months of blogging kind of feels like talking to your first crush in grade school.

 You’re eager and excited, which is adorable, but you’re also incredibly awkward, nervous, and don’t really have a clue what you’re doing.

 I (Alex) still don’t some days.
 If I had to sum up this post and our success into a little statement for you, it would be something like:

 “Work incredibly hard, remain humble, and keep that childlike enthusiasm you had in the beginning.”

 I’m not going to lie to you.
 The beginning was tough.
 We worked a lot of nights, weekends, and days to get what we got.